MI Tax-Deductibility

 3. How does the MI tax deduction work?

-The federal MI tax deduction allows borrowers with adjusted gross incomes up to $100,000 to take advantage of the full MI tax deduction — 100% of the MI premium for a qualifying loan is subject to this tax deduction.
+The federal MI tax deduction allows borrowers with adjusted gross incomes up to $100,000 to take advantage of the full MI tax deduction — 100% of the MI premium for a qualifying loan.

 Borrowers with adjusted gross incomes up to $109,000 can take advantage of a partial MI tax deduction.
 For each additional $1,000 of gross household income above $100,000, the MI deduction is reduced by 10%, with a cutoff of any deduction at $109,000.

-Married persons filing separately, with adjusted gross income of $50,000 or less are each able to deduct 50% of their MI premiums.
+Married persons filing separately, with an adjusted gross income of $50,000 or less, are each able to deduct 50% of their MI premiums.
 For each additional $500 of gross household income above $50,000, the MI deduction is reduced by 5%, with a cutoff of any deduction at $54,500.

 4. What kinds of loans qualify for the deduction?

-The deduction applies to existing homeowners as well as to first-time homebuyers.
+The deduction applies to existing homeowners and first-time homebuyers.
 The MI tax deduction applies to MI premiums for purchase and refinance loans for “qualified residences” as defined in the Internal Revenue Code.
-This generally includes the borrower’s primary residence and one other qualified residence.
+This generally includes the homebuyer’s primary residence and one other qualified residence.
 Investor loans are not eligible.
-Arch MI’s Monthly, Single- and Split-Premium MI payment plans are all eligible for the tax deduction.
+Arch MI’s Monthly, Single and Split Premium MI payment plans are all eligible for the tax deduction.
 For upfront payment plans, borrowers should consult with a professional tax adviser to determine the amount of the MI premium eligible for the tax deduction.

 5. What savings amount can a typical homeowner with MI expect?

-Individual savings will vary, depending on the size of the loan and a borrower’s adjusted gross income and tax bracket.
+Individual savings will vary, depending on the loan’s size and a borrower’s adjusted gross income and tax bracket.

 6. How many people in the United States use MI?

-Millions of people use private MI every year — it’s an important factor in facilitating home purchases for first-time homebuyers, low- to moderate-income borrowers and minority and immigrant borrowers.
+Millions of people use private MI every year — it’s an important factor in facilitating home purchases for first-time, low- to moderate-income and minority borrowers.
 Most lenders require a 20% down payment for a home loan, which is the single biggest obstacle prospective homebuyers face.
 MI makes it possible for more families and individuals to purchase homes with low down payments that meet their budgets.

 7. How long will this tax deduction be available?